 The Bodhisatta was once a crown prince.
 Before he was born, his father, a just and powerful king beloved by his subjects, was unhappy because none of his sixteen thousand wives had borne him a child.
-Even after the king commanded them all to pray to the moon and other gods, none got pregnant.
-Eventually on a holy day, his chief queen spoke an Act of Truth (a solemn declaration of one’s supreme virtue followed by a command or request) to Indra, king of the gods, asking to let her have a son because she had only done good in her life.
-Indra’s throne became warm, and when he knew the cause he decided to grant her wish.
+Even after the king commanded them to pray to the moon and other gods, none got pregnant.
+Later, on a holy day, his chief queen spoke an act of truth (a solemn declaration of one’s supreme virtue followed by a request for some miraculous result) to Indra, king of the gods, asking to let her have a son because she had only done good in her life.
+Indra’s throne became warm, and when he knew the cause, he decided to grant her wish.

-The Bodhisatta had been a king in his previous life on Earth, and then had suffered eighty thousand years in hell before rising to reside in Indra’s heaven.
+The Bodhisatta had been a king in his previous life on earth, and then had suffered eighty thousand years in hell before rising to reside in Indra’s heaven.
 Knowing the Bodhisatta’s time in heaven was up, Indra asked him to be conceived in the queen’s womb, and he agreed.
-At the same time, Indra also sent five hundred others to be born to the wives of the king’s advisors in order to serve the Bodhisatta.
+At the same time, Indra also sent five hundred other boys to be born to the wives of the king’s advisors in order to serve the Bodhisatta.

-When the queen found she was with child, the king took every precaution for her safety and he was overjoyed when she gave birth to a son who possessed all the auspicious marks of good fortune.
+When the queen found she was pregnant, the king took every precaution for her safety, and he was overjoyed when she gave birth to a son who possessed all the auspicious marks of good fortune.
 He granted his queen a wish for anything she desired, which she held on to for use in the future.
 The king sent sixty-four nurses, full of sweet milk and free of faults, to care for his son.
-(If a child sits on the hip of a nurse who is too tall, its neck will become too long, and if the nurse is too short, one of its shoulder bones will be compressed.
-If the nurse is too thin, the child’s thighs will ache; too stout and it will become bow-legged.
+(Sitting on the hip of a nurse who is too tall will make a child’s neck become too long; and if the nurse is too short, one of the child’s shoulder bones will be compressed.
+If the nurse is too thin, the child’s thighs will ache; too stout and the child will become bow-legged.
 If the nurse’s skin is very dark, her body is too cold; if she is very white, her body is too hot.
-If a nurse’s breasts hang low then the child’s nose will be flattened.)
-The advisors’ five hundred children were all born on the same day as the Bodhisatta, and knowing they were divine intervention, the king also sent princely clothes and a nurse for each of them.
+If a nurse’s breasts hang low, the child’s nose will be flattened.)
+The advisors’ five hundred noble children were all born on the same day as the Bodhisatta.
+Knowing they were divine intervention, the king also sent princely clothes and a nurse for each of them.

-When the Bodhisatta, named Temiya, was one month old he made his first public appearance.
-Sitting with his father on the throne, he watched him sentence four thieves to torture and death.
-The Bodhisatta was terrified by his father’s cruelty and, remembering he had previously suffered in hell after being a king, he decided he must do something to escape his fate of replacing his father.
-While he pondered what to do, a goddess who lived in the umbrella that shaded him, and who had been his mother in a former life, told him if he acted disabled, deaf, and mute with no sign of intelligence he would not be crowned king.
-The Bodhisatta followed her advice and from then on stayed unresponsive at all times.
+When the Bodhisatta, named Temiya, was one month old, he made his first public appearance.
+Sitting with his father on the throne, the Bodhisatta watched him sentence four thieves to torture and death.
+He was terrified by his father’s cruelty and, remembering he had previously suffered in hell after being a king, knew he must do something to escape the fate of replacing his father.
+While he pondered what to do, a goddess who lived in the umbrella that shaded him, and who had been his mother in a former life, told him if he acted disabled, deaf, and mute with no sign of intelligence, he would not be crowned king.
+The Bodhisatta followed her advice, and from then on stayed unresponsive at all times.

-His parents and nannies knew the Bodhisatta had no physical defects, and were determined to break what they thought was his depression.
-They brought the five hundred young nobles to be around him and they got fed when they cried for their milk.
+His parents and nannies knew that the Bodhisatta had no physical defects and were determined to break what they thought was his depression.
+They brought the five hundred young nobles to be around him, and they got fed when they cried for their milk.
 But the Bodhisatta, knowing that to die of thirst would be better than being king and going to hell, remained stoic and silent.
-The king consulted his chaplains and they told him if they waited long enough, he would eventually cry and seize a breast to drink.
-For the rest of the year they delayed his feeding, sometimes going all day before relenting and giving him his milk, without him ever crying for it.
+The king consulted his chaplains and they told him to be patient; the Bodhisatta would eventually cry and seize a breast to drink.
+For the rest of the year, they delayed his feeding, sometimes going all day before relenting and giving him his milk without him ever crying for it.

-And then each year for the rest of his childhood they tried to shock the Bodhisatta back to normalcy by using these tricks and tortures.
+And then each year for the rest of his childhood, they tried to shock the Bodhisatta back to normalcy through these tricks and tortures: